gristmill/date_time_formats/README.md

 forget the constant name for the initializer.
 It's Time::DATE_FORMATS.
 I inevitably have to google or look in previous projects.
 Not a big deal, but nonetheless, it's unnecessary.

+This Gem gives you a bunch of common formats as well as letting you define your own in a date_time_formats.yml file.

 ## Installation

 Add this line to your application's Gemfile: